Will Jawando: Crime and policing

 During the George Floyd protests, Jawando expressed support for the defund the police movement, but ultimately clarified and said he does not support defunding the police.
 He supported several bills as county councilmember to increase police oversight and reduce police brutality.

 In January 2019, Jawando introduced the Law Enforcement Trust and Transparency Act, a bill that would require the State Prosecutor's Office or the United States Department of Justice to investigate officer-involved deaths.
 The bill passed and went into effect in 2020.
 In December 2021, he criticized a proposal by County Executive Marc Elrich to establish a police accountability board, saying it "falls short as introduced and the kind of public buy-in that's needed".

 In May 2019, after released police body-camera footage showed a white officer using the N-word, Jawando called on Montgomery County Assistant Police Chief Marcus Jones to open an investigation into the incident.
 In June 2019, he introduced a bill to establish a Policing Advisory Commission to involve citizens in the county police department policy formulation.

 In July 2020, Jawando introduced a bill to limit a police officer's use-of-force, which included restrictions on no-knock warrants and a ban on neck restraints.
 The bill was unanimously passed by the Montgomery County Council.

 In July 2020, Jawando voted to reassign 12 of the 23 active school resource officers (SROs) in Montgomery County Public Schools.
 In November 2020, Jawando introduced a bill to remove SROs from Montgomery County Public Schools, instead redirecting the money toward mental health programs and restorative justice programs in the county.
 During the 2021 legislative session, he supported a state bill to replace SROs with counselors.
 In April 2021, Jawando and the Montgomery County Public Schools system launched the Student Wellbeing Action Group (SWAG), a workgroup to determine what supports students needed without SROs present.

 In May 2021, Jawando introduced a bill that would require police officers to complete a 30-hour training course on racial equity and conflict resolution.
 The bill passed and was signed into law by Elrich in November 2022.

+During the 2026 legislative session, Jawando testified in support of a bill that would prohibit law enforcement officers from wearing face coverings while on duty.